Videowelder/tolerable-discord/README.md

 - Disabled promotional banners for annoying games.
 - Removed the new title bar
 - Re-docked the bottom user profile island
-- Reverted the colour scheme
+- Reverted the new colour scheme

 ## Planned changes